jim245/cs386team1/Deliverables/Verification and Validation.md

 Q: "What would you change about the game?"

+Q: "What do you like or dislike about the game?"

+Q: "What would you change and what do you find different compared to other games?"

 ### Results
 **User Review 1**: "A Nostalgic Dash Through Medieval Adventures" (4/5 stars)